-I always thought hedgehogs as predominantly insectivores in the wild feeding on insects and it made sense to give them insects like mealworms to eat when they are kept as pets too.
+I’ve always thought of hedgehogs as predominantly insectivores in the wild feeding on insects and it made sense to give them insects like mealworms to eat when they are kept as pets too.
 I did a bit more digging in this area just to make sure this was the right thing to do.

 Are mealworms OK for hedgehogs?
 Mealworms can be eaten by hedgehogs but only in moderation, as giving them too many mealworms on a regular basis is bad and can damage their bones and teeth.
 Mealworms contain phosphorous that can leech the calcium out of bones and teeth, leading to Metabolic Bone Disease (MBD).